Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Preliminaries

 \begin{definition}[$(\epsilon, \delta)$-DP~\citep{dwork2006calibrating}] A randomized mechanism $\cM:\cS^n\rightarrow\cR$ satisfies $(\epsilon,\delta)$-differential privacy if for any two adjacent data sets $S,S'\in \cS^n$ differing by one element, and any output subset $O\subseteq \cR$, it holds that

-\end{definition} To achieve $(\epsilon, \delta)$-DP for a given function $q:\cS^n\rightarrow\cR$, we can use Gaussian mechanism \citep{dwork2014algorithmic} $\cM=q(S)+\ub$, where $\ub$ is sampled from Gaussian distribution with variance that is proportional to the $\ell_2$-sensitivity of the function $q$, $\Delta(q)$, which is defined as follows.
+\end{definition} To achieve $(\epsilon, \delta)$-DP for a given function $q:\cS^n\rightarrow\cR$, we can use Gaussian mechanism \citep{dwork2014algorithmic} $\cM=q(S)+\ub$, where $\ub$ is a standard Gaussian random vector with variance that is proportional to the $\ell_2$-sensitivity of the function $q$, $\Delta(q)$, which is defined as follows.

 \begin{definition}[$\ell_2$-sensitivity\citep{dwork2014algorithmic}] For two adjacent datasets $S,S'\in \cS^n$ differing by one element, the $\ell_2$-sensitivity $\Delta(q)$ of a function $q:\cS^n\rightarrow\cR$ is defined as